abid7777/form-accessibility/README.md

 # form-accessibility

-quick demo on why Labels are imported for form accessibility
+A quick demo on why Labels are important for form accessibility